 According to Dr. William Davis’ world renown book, Wheat Belly, ‘Over 200 million Americans consume food products made of wheat every day.’
 As a result, over 100 million experience some form of adverse health effect.
 These effects range from minor rashes to high blood sugar to unattractive stomach bulges that Davis calls “wheat bellies.”
 ‘Excess fat has nothing to do with gluttony, sloth, or too much butter: it’s due to the whole grain wraps we eat for lunch.’

-Processed GF foods can contain high amounts of unrefined carbohydrates as well as artificial sweeteners.
-The good news is that living a healthy and GF life isn’t as difficult as you might think.
-In fact, ideally a gluten free diet contains mostly whole, singular ingredient foods – including many varieties of rice and potatoes.
-One such site, Gluten-free Living, offers many tips, articles and gluten free recipes including some from various chefs around the world.
+Processed gluten-free foods can contain high amounts of unrefined carbohydrates as well as artificial sweeteners.
+The good news is that living a healthy and gluten-free life isn’t as difficult as you might think.
+In fact, ideally a gluten-free diet contains mostly whole, singular ingredient foods – including many varieties of rice and potatoes.
+One such site, Gluten-Free Living, offers many tips, articles and gluten free recipes including some from various chefs around the world.
 Here are a few teasers: